HNUBioinformatics/Hts/README.md

    * https://pan.baidu.com/s/1UMCkKUNqEdoTl1UHw-sqcg

 # Running the Code
-   * Running the "main_.py" for classification or reression task.
+   * Running the "main_.py" for the classification task.
+   * Running the "main_reg.py" for  the regression task.

 # Others
   updating...